-Geertsen had beginnings in science with several student research grants from the American Cancer Society involving genetic mapping.
-Her brother, who became a particle physicist, made a space capsule for her hamsters and planned to send them to the moon from a drive-in movie screen structure near their home.
-Her work is often travel-driven.
+I had beginnings in science with several student research grants from the American Cancer Society involving genetic mapping.
+My brother, who became a particle physicist, made a space capsule for my hamsters and planned to send them to the moon from a drive-in movie screen.
+I was aghast.

-She grew up with psychology and science.
-Her pictures are full of contraptions, mechanisms, personalities and plight.
+I grew up with psychology and science.
+My pictures are full of cause and effect and plight.

-She studied drawing and painting at Brigham Young University where she acquired an M.F.A. in drawing and painting.
+I studied at Brigham Young University, where I received a B.A. and an M.F.A. in drawing and painting.
 Photoshop and digital art did not yet exist.

-Her work spans more than a century and a half of technology.
-She uses Civil War and Victorian era studio portraits as source material, yet she works digitally on a computer with massive memory, deep within the technical intricacies of Photoshop.
-She enjoys the contrast and challenges of working with multiple technologies.
+My work sources more than a century and a half of technology.
+I use Civil War and Victorian era studio portraits as source material, yet I work digitally on a computer with massive memory, deep within the technical intricacies/mysteries of Photoshop.

 I find the contradiction and complexity of working with multiple technologies irresistible.
 “Photo Op” above uses gelatin dry plate negative photos, photos from NASA’s Hasselblad 500EL Data Camera, and my own Nikon D750’s digital photos.